UM Regents Professors

 Professor Burke has received numerous teaching and service awards, including The University of Montana's Distinguished Teaching Award.
 He was the 1995 recipient of the Robert T. Pantzer Presidential Humanitarian Award for his contribution "to making the University a more humane and open learning environment."

-Ragan M. Callaway is Regents Professor of Ecology at the University of Montana, where he has been on the faculty of the Division of Biological Sciences since 1993.
+Ragan M. Callaway is Regents Professor of Ecology at the University of Montana.
 He earned his Ph.D. from the University of California, Santa Barbara in 1990.
-He has taught at UM since 1993, and is the recipient of numerous grants from the National Science Foundation, the Andrew W. Mellon Foundation, the U.S.D.A., the Murdock Foundation, and the National Geographic Research Foundation, to name a few.
+He joined the faculty of UM's Division of Biological Sciences in 1993, and is the recipient of numerous grants from the National Science Foundation, the Andrew W. Mellon Foundation, the U.S.D.A., the Murdock Foundation, and the National Geographic Research Foundation, to name a few.
 He was named AAAS Fellow in 2010.
 To date, the Callaway Lab at UM has graduated 10 Ph.D. students and has welcomed visiting researchers from around the world, including the Americas (Canada, Mexico, Chile) Europe (Scotland, Hungary, France, Switzerland, Germany, Spain) Asia (Turkey, China, the Republic of Georgia, India), and Australia.
 Learn more about Regents Professor Callaway's work on the Academic Affairs website.

 William Kittredge taught for the University of Montana for 29 years as a Professor of English and Creative Writing.
 Kittredge has held a Stegner Fellowship at Stanford and has received two fellowships from the National Endowment for the Arts as well as two Pacific Northwest Booksellers Association Awards for Excellence.
 He was winner of the Montana Governor's Award for the Arts, co-winner of the Montana Committee for the Humanities Award for Humanist of the Year, and winner of the PEN West Award for non-fiction book of the year.
 He was co-winner of the Neil Simon Award from American Playhouse for his work on the script for Heartland, co-editor with Annick Smith of The Last Best Place: A Montana Anthology, and co-producer of A River Runs Through It.
 In 1993, he was elected to the American Academy of Achievement, and, in 1994, he was co-winner of the National Endowment for the Humanities' Charles Frankel Award.
 Kittredge has published essays and articles in over 50 magazines, including Atlantic, Harper's, Esquire, Time, Newsweek, The Washington Post, and The New York Times.
 His books include two collections of short fiction, The Van Gogh Fields and Other Stories (1979) and We Are Not In This Together (1984); two collections of essays, Owning It All (1987) and Who Owns the West (1996); and a memoir Hole in the Sky (1992).
 His novel, The Willow Field, was published in 2006 by Alfred A. Knopf.